Common Limiting Beliefs About The Social World

 Limiting beliefs often do have a kernel of truth to them.
 It's just that the belief holder's mind has taken it too far.
 Instead of thinking, "This may be harder because of X", they believe, "This is impossible because of X, and I shouldn't even try."
 There may be some very real barriers to someone making friends in their location.
 However, it's probably not completely out of reach.

 Limiting beliefs are usually rooted in past negative experiences or anxiety

-When it comes to socializing in particular, I think some limiting beliefs are mainly based around anxiety.
-They're an excuse the person has unconsciously made for themselves, so they don't have to face a situation that makes them uncomfortable.
-Like someone who has a lot of worries about making friends will convince themselves that no one in their area would be a good match for them, so they don't have to get out there and try.
+When it comes to socializing in particular, I think some limiting beliefs are rooted in anxiety.
+They can be an excuse someone has unconsciously made for themselves, so they don't have to face a situation that makes them uncomfortable.
+Like they have a lot of worries about making friends, and convince themselves that no one in their area would be a good match for them, so they don't have to get out there and try.
 Our anxiety can also paint things as more difficult and threatening than they are, a theme in many limiting beliefs.

 Limiting beliefs can be entrenched and resistant to logic or evidence to the contrary

-One reason limiting beliefs can be so stubborn is that once someone has a view in place, it's easy for them to unwittingly cherry pick and focus only on the instances that agree with their preconceptions.
+One reason limiting beliefs can be so stubborn is that once someone has made up their mind, it's easy for them to unwittingly cherry pick and focus only on the instances that agree with their preconceptions.
 Someone who believes other people aren't friendly could ignore all the times a classmate or co-worker tried to strike up a conversation with them.
 On occasion people can also unintentionally create a self-fulfilling prophecy where they provoke the behavior they expect in others.
-The person who thinks other people are unfriendly may be prickly and guarded themselves, and then wonder why no one wants to talk to them for long.
+Someone who thinks other people are unfriendly may be prickly and guarded themselves, and then wonder why no one wants to talk to them for long.
 However, if you tried to tell them about this dynamic, they'd passionately deny that's what was going on.